samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 {: .notice--warning}
 This page is under construction.
 Please visit later for more updates.

-A real time streaming protocol([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/), via a dockerized Kafka queue in Golang, and processed by a standalone Python code running in the host machine (i.e., outside of Docker).
-This project covers multiple important data engineering concepts, such as:
+A real time streaming protocol ([RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)) video is streamed from a website using [OpenCV](https://opencv.org/) into a Kafka topic and consumed by a signal processing application.
+This project serves to highlight various important data engineering concepts.
+The data pipeline in detail is as follows:

-+ Streaming of RTSP video from a third party website using GoCV (a golang implementation of openCV).
-The code is containerized with Dockerfile and Docker-compose file.
++ GoProducerRTSP module: An RTSP video is streamed from a third party website using dockerized [GoCV](https://gocv.io/) (a golang implementation of openCV) code written in Golang.
+The video is enqueued into a dockerized Kafka topic.
 RTSP is prevalent in security cameras and commercial camera systems.
-+
++ Zookeeper and Kafka modules: Zookeeper and Kafka container instances are spun from dockerized images from Confluent.
++ PyConsumerRTSP module: The video is consumed from the Kafka topic by a standalone Python code running in the host machine (i.e., outside of Docker).
+The fetched video frames are displayed using openCV.
+Some simple signal processing is performed on the video and printed to screen.
+This signal procesing serves as a template for real practical signal processing code.

 ## Repository